Kansas State Board of Education members received an update from the Kansas Graduation Requirements Task Force on Tuesday, May 10.

-The Kansas State Board of Education will conduct its next monthly meeting May 8 and 9 in Topeka.
+The Kansas State Board of Education discussed student inclusivity and racial equity during its March 8-9 meeting in Topeka.

 The Kansas State Board of Education on Wednesday, Jan.
 12, unanimously approved an emergency declaration that allows any individual meeting certain qualifications to apply for a Temporary Emergency Authorized License (TEAL).

 To help solve the substitute teacher shortage caused by the COVID-19 pandemic, the Kansas State Board of Education on Tuesday, Jan.
 11, began discussing an emergency declaration that would allow individuals meeting certain qualifications to apply for a Temporary Emergency Authorized License (TEAL).

 Legislative Post Audit identified vulnerabilities in district IT security controls

 The Kansas State Department of Education (KSDE) is partnering with Kansas school districts to develop cybersecurity guidance and recommendations that can help schools from becoming targets for cyberattacks, according to a presentation to the Kansas State Board of Education.